Reading: Applied Part 4. LLM Duel: Verifier vs. Implementer in Formal Statements

 --require next_guard

-A validation.md fragment must be specific enough that another agent or engineer can repeat the dispute without verbal explanations.
+The validation.md fragment must be concrete enough that another agent or engineer can repeat the dispute without verbal explanations.

-• old rule target_replicas = current_replicas + requested_delta,
+• the old rule target_replicas = current_replicas + requested_delta,

 • next_guard: duplicate_webhook_must_not_double_scale.

-What to do if the Verifier and Implementor do not converge after the set number of rounds.
-Here another role connects — Coordinator, an arbiter that maintains the duel protocol and fixes the outcome.
-The Coordinator marks DEFERRED and transfers the case to manual review.
-It does this only with an explicit description of the disputed invariant.
-This prevents endless diagnostic loops and leaves a point in history to which one can return after policy clarification.
+What to do if the Verifier and the Implementor do not converge after a given number of rounds.
+Here another role is connected — Coordinator, an arbiter who runs the duel protocol and records the outcome.
+The Coordinator marks DEFERRED and moves the case to manual-review.
+It does so only with an explicit description of the disputed invariant.
+This prevents endless diagnostics cycles and leaves a point in the history to which one can return after clarifying the policy.

 Summary

-The Verifier↔Implementor LLM duel makes a living specification a manageable mechanism for checking incident decisions.
-Let's gather roles by steps:
+The Verifier↔Implementor LLM duel turns a living specification into a manageable verification mechanism for incident decisions.
+Let's collect the roles step by step:

 • Given/When/Then sets the behavioral contract;